 Purim is best known for its fancy dress, feasting, and partying—especially in Israel, where club nights, street parties, concerts, and other festivities take place throughout the country.
-Taking place this year between February 28 and March 1 (although celebrations will continue throughout the weekend of March 1-3 in Israel), here’s what you should know about this lively Jewish festival.
+Taking place this year evening of March 9 until the evening of March 10, here’s what you should know about this lively Jewish festival.

 Hamantaschen (Oznay Haman in Hebrew, literally meaning “Haman’s ears”), is the food traditionally eaten on this holiday.
 These triangular pastries are typically filled with poppy seeds, however, today it is possible to find myriad variations, both sweet and savory.